yukishirataco/yukishirataco/README.md

 - Also have a cute catgirl OC who is a mesugaki and oppai loli
 - Photographer Learning how to take (both film and digital) photos and record vlogs.
 - fake Rhythm Gamer(maimai DX/CHUNITHM/Ongeki/Project Sekai etc.)
-- Chinese/24 yr. old
+- Chinese/25 yr. old
 - zh-CN/en-US(CET-6)/jp-JA(JLPT N3)/ru-RU/~~ko-KR~~(Learning)
 - Software Enginner/Independent Python Developer
-- Kigurumi act as my OC Sakurada Yukino or Sumi Serina (Christmas) in Blue Archive
+- Kigurumi act as my OC Sakurada Yukino or Sumi Serina (Christmas) or Key in Blue Archive
 - Sensei in Kivotos/Commander in Azur Lane/Umamusume Trainer in Tracen/Knight in Landosol/Producer in Gakuen Idolmaster
 - Electronics Fans/Obsolete Computer Fan/LazyGameReview Translator
 - Just return from Japan for a short trip from Kansai area to Tokyo (Next trip will in 2025 Summer!)